MicrosoftDocs/biztalk-docs/biztalk/core/how-to-move-the-bam-notification-services-databases2.md

 ---
-description: "Learn more about: How to Move the BAM Notification Services Databases"
+description: "Learn how to move the Business Activity Monitoring (BAM) Notification Services database to another server."
 title: "How to Move the BAM Notification Services Databases2 | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"